skip to Main Content

 Quick Facts about VapoRub:

-VapoRub should NOT be used on children under 2 years of age.
+Children under two years of age should NOT USE VapoRub.
 It is dangerous for infants and young toddlers because it contains camphor, which is highly toxic if ingested.
 A taste amount does not usually cause many symptoms.
-However, if too much camphor is swallowed, inhaled, or absorbed through the skin, it can poison young children, causing vomiting, seizures, respiratory distress, coma, or death.
-In addition, vaporub should ONLY be used as directed: Applied only to the chest, back, or throat; not to the nostrils or on open wounds.
+However, if someone swallows, inhales, or absorbs through their skin too much camphor, it can poison young children, causing vomiting, seizures, respiratory distress, coma, or death.
+In addition, VapoRub should ONLY be used as directed: Applied only to the chest, back, or throat, not to the nostrils or on open wounds.

 Take The Missouri Poison Center With You